 How to use cafae

-cafae is a console application that primarily targets user registry hives (eg. ntuser.dat and usrclass.dat files), as well as, software, system, and security hives.
+cafae is a console application that targets user registry hives (eg. ntuser.dat and usrclass.dat files), as well as, software, system, and security hives.
 To use this tool on a live system, one will need to open the command prompt with administrator privileges first.
 One can display the menu options by typing in the executable name with no parameters.
 A screen shot of the menu is shown below.
 The menu groups the available artifacts by area of analysis, where each artifact can be extracted independently or combined per command issued.
 If an artifact comes from a specific type of user hive, the option will identify which hive (either ntuser.dat or usrclass.dat) it expects to receive as input for it to successfully extract data.

-The user registry artifacts are grouped into the following categories: (a) running a program, (b) opening files, (c) searching/browsing and (d) network/computer settings.
-The report generation for the operating system hives (eg. software, system and security) are all-in-one type options.
+The user registry artifacts are grouped into the categories: (a) running a program, (b) opening files, (c) searching/browsing and (d) network/computer settings, etc. The report generation for the operating system hives (eg. software, system and security) have separate options respective to those hives.
 The output options include: (a) the default output, where each record is on a separate line and each field is separated by the pipe character, (b) the SleuthKit body-file format and (c) the log2timeline CSV (comma separated value) format.

 To process a specified user hive, one uses the -hive <location of hive to process> option with the specific artifact one is interested in.
 For example, assuming a user hive was extracted to the c:\dump directory, one could to review all the Microsoft Office documents accessed by this user by typing:

 cafae -hive c:\dump\ntuser.dat -office_docs > office_docs.txt

 Since the output that is generated is very wide, it is recommended that one redirect the output of the command into a file as show above.
 Then it can be reviewed in any text editor by turning off the word wrap option to view each record on a separate line.

 Example Artifacts that are Extracted and Parsed